-Vital The proposal must be provided to all members of the qualifying exam committee at least two weeks prior to the oral exam.
-Expectations Students are expected to discuss at least the broad outlines of their research proposal with each of their qualifying exam committee members well in advance of submitting their written proposals.
-Graduate Division Resources General Requirements and the Qualifying Exam Committee Timeline 7 th Quarter Students are encouraged to take the qualifying examination prior to the seventh quarter in residence (not including summer quarters).
-9 th Quarter If the examination has not been scheduled prior to the start of the ninth quarter, a detailed justification must be provided to the Graduate Advisor.
-Written Qualifying Exam Procedure See the detailed description of the Written Qualifying Exam procedure.
+Vital: The proposal must be provided to all members of the qualifying exam committee at least two weeks prior to the oral exam.
+Expectations: Students are expected to discuss at least the broad outlines of their research proposal with each of their qualifying exam committee members well in advance of submitting their written proposals.
+Graduate Division Resources: General Requirements and the Qualifying Exam Committee

+Timeline 7 th Quarter: Students are encouraged to take the qualifying examination prior to the seventh quarter in residence (not including summer quarters).
+9th Quarter: If the examination has not been scheduled prior to the start of the ninth quarter, a detailed justification must be provided to the Graduate Advisor.
+Written Qualifying See pages 30-35 of the NRSC Student handbook for a more detailed Exam Procedure description of the Written Qualifying Exam procedure.